interledger/web-monetization-extension/test/testplan/testplan.md

 **Expected results**:

 1. The wallet owner receives an interaction prompt from their wallet, to authorize the connection and access to the amount.
-2. The icon and behaviour of the extension will depend on the Web Monetization status of a visited website.
+2. The icon and behavior of the extension will depend on the Web Monetization status of a visited website.

 ##### Test ID: 2.3.1.1